2023 Guatemalan general election: Registration of candidates

-The registration of candidates for the elections has also been clouded by criticism.
-The ticket of Movement for the Liberation of Peoples was not registered due to legal problems of the vice-presidential candidate Jordán Rodas; while Roberto Arzú's candidacy was revoked for allegedly carrying out "anticipated campaigning", Edmond Mulet was denounced by the Public Ministry for having spoken out against the investigation of the nine journalists during the Zamora trial.
-All three candidates are critical of Giammattei and according to electoral polls, they are among the first five positions.
+The registration of candidates for the elections was also clouded by criticism for the "unclear" arguments used by the Registry of Citizens and the magistrates of the Supreme Electoral Tribunal.
+The ticket of Movement for the Liberation of Peoples was not registered due to "legal problems" of the vice-presidential candidate Jordán Rodas; while Roberto Arzú's candidacy was revoked for allegedly carrying out "anticipated campaigning".
+Presidential candidate Edmond Mulet was denounced by the Public Prosecution Service for three consecutive days.
+The first complaint he received was for having spoken out against the investigation of the nine journalists during the Zamora trial, while the other two were for allegedly engaging in "anticipated campaigning" for which reason Mulet's participation is uncertain.
+The Supreme Court of Justice rejected the challenge, however, on 11 May, the Public Prosecution Service challenged Mulet's candidacy before the Constitutional Court.